 These are okay on occasion, but they really shouldn’t be a regular part of your fluid intake.
 Sure, they will ease your thirst a bit, but they’ll do damage to your teeth and overall health at the same time.
 Plus, they do not contain any nutrition whatsoever.

-These are okay sometimes, but they also should be consumed in moderation, as too much juice can damage your teeth.
+These are okay sometimes, but they also should be consumed in moderation, as juices tend to contain an excess of sugar.
 On the plus side, juices do contain some vitamins.

 Large amounts of coffee and tea